 Salary commensurate with skills and experience

 Wessex Archaeology is the largest independent archaeological practice in the UK with offices in Salisbury, Sheffield, Meopham, Bristol and Edinburgh.

 Who we need

-You will directly contribute to the business development of the regional office and proactively market the company, whilst developing a portfolio of your own projects and key clients in the process.
-Wessex Archaeology is a truly collaborative organisation, and though based in the Salisbury region, the successful candidate will work with our project teams in all regions on some of the most significant and challenging heritage projects across the UK and beyond.
+You will directly contribute to the business development of the regional office and proactively market the Company, whilst developing a portfolio of your own projects and key clients in the process.
+Wessex Archaeology is a truly collaborative organisation, and though based in the Sheffield region, the successful candidate will work with our project teams in all regions on some of the most significant and challenging heritage projects across the UK and beyond.

 What we require